 You worked in refugee camps in Sudan.
 How did the refugees end up there?

-“Last November, a war started in northern Ethiopia between the Tigray region and the national government.
-Large numbers of refugees moved to Sudan.
-More than 60,000 people from Tigray have crossed the border since November.
+"When the war started in northern Ethiopia between the Tigray region and the national government, large numbers of refugees moved to Sudan.
+More than 60,000 people from Tigray have crossed the border since then.
 They live in 2 camps and 2 reception facilities in Sudan.
 Gedaref is the main city between the 2 camps.
-Several NGOs and the United Nations (UN) are already present there.”
+Several NGOs and the United Nations (UN) are already present there."

 Both refugee camps are in the middle of the desert.
 Why does a place like that need help from a water expert?